 4. Manley Hot Springs (Interior)

-A few hours up the Eliot Highway and another hour to the west lies Manley Hot Springs, an oasis in the subarctic.
+A few hours up the Elliot Highway and another hour to the west lies Manley Hot Springs, an oasis in the subarctic.
 The town is centered around the natural spring water and the residents have carved a village into the forest where visitors come to relax.
 You schedule your two hours of heaven the day you arrive and check out the untouched forest until your turn.
 Then, bask in the mineral waters in the large glass walled greenhouse.
 Enjoy tubs of all temperatures while you gaze at the tangle of vines and flowers that live overhead.

 5. Seldovia (Kachemak Bay)